Now, what else is there?

 It may sound pedantic to say, but there is a difference between hoping for and hoping in something for the future.

-If we are hoping for something in the future, we are looking forward to the posibility of it happening.
-This is perfectly appropriate.
-It can be very motivating to how we live today, especially when that hope is a realisticly attainable one.
+It can be very motivating to see how we live today, especially when that hope is a realistically attainable one.
 This hope recognises that things may not work out.
-While that will cause disapointment, it won’t be devastating.
+While that will cause disappointment, it won't be devastating.

 To hope in something is a much bigger commitment.
-A commitment that if the plan doesn’t work out we may feel everything that we have worked towards has come to nothing.
-A plan that we personally invested in has failed.
-This can lead to a large sense of personal failure that is hard to recover from.
+A commitment that if the plan doesn't work out, we may feel that everything we have worked towards has come to nothing.

 Faith is closely connected to hope.
 Hope is an internal source of personal strength.
 Faith is an external source of strength.
 Faith and hope often work in tandem together.